grantwilliams/wg-gesucht-crawler-cli/README.md

 It will also create a folder with the apartment ads that you can view offline, in case the poster removes their ad before you get a chance to look at it, which can happen if the poster receives a lot a messages in a short amount of time.

+**Getting Caught with reCAPTCHA**
+I've made the crawler sleep for 5-8 seconds between each request to try and avoid their reCAPTCHA, but if the crawler does get caught, you can sign into your wg-gesucht account manually through the browser and solve the reCAPTCHA, then start the crawler again.
+If it continues to happen, you can also increase the sleep time in the 'get_page' function in 'wg_gesucht.py'